 My fears were completely unfounded.
 Although there’s only one cup of popcorn, each deliciously seasoned morsel is completely satisfying.
-Instead of mindlessly shoving handful after handful of popcorn into my mouth and then wondering where the entire bowl of popcorn disappeared to, each popped kernel is eaten and savored.
-By the time you’ve finished the bag you’ve felt like you’ve had a very satisfying guilt-free treat.
-There’s only 120 calories per bag too.
+Instead of mindlessly shoving handful after handful of popcorn into my mouth and then wondering where the entire bowl of popcorn disappeared to, each popped kernel is eaten and savoured.
+By the time you’ve finished the bag, you’ve felt like you’ve had a very satisfying guilt-free treat.
+There are only 120 calories per bag too.
 Win!

 The nature of my husband’s work means that he has a week off every sixth week, and so he was home when I made this mouthwatering recipe for two.
 The sun shone brightly for the duration of our lunch, despite it being a cold, drizzly, overcast windy Shetland Spring day.